mtamannaee/Vis-Trec/ReadMe.md

 # How To Start?
 ## Quick List
-1. This application works on Python3 .
+1. This application works on Python 3.6 .
+This version has a builtin graphical library Tkinter.
 2. If you are using Unix, you have to forward the application via SSH X11 forwarding.
-3. These libraries have to be installed before using this application :
--tkinter  -math   -operator   -collections  -os   -shutil   -tabulate   -datetime   -piperclip    -numpy    -matplotlib
+3. There are  libraries that you need to download and import :  numpy, matplotlib, and  tabulate
 4. Full Tutorial on how to use this application on this link : https://youtu.be/OVJiRS8t9jQ